The walls are closing in on Donald Trump – is his time finally up?

 Trump has repeatedly been written off before from various scandals only to bounce back.

 It may well be his escapes from all of this as well.
-But for now, it feels the ways are closing in.
+But for now, it feels the wall are closing in.

 Register for free to continue reading